Skip to main content

 Here are the essential concepts you must grasp in order to answer the question correctly.

-A square root of a number 'x' is a value 'y' such that y² = x.
-For example, the square root of 6, denoted as √6, is a number that when multiplied by itself gives 6.
-Understanding square roots is essential for simplifying expressions involving radical signs.
+A square root of a number is a value that, when multiplied by itself, gives the original number.
+The symbol √ denotes the square root.
+Understanding how to manipulate square roots is essential for simplifying expressions involving radicals.